-It is assumed that visitor interactions within the Plan area will be consistent with the trends, activities and effects recorded in this dataset.
+It is assumed that visitor interactions within the area to which the Strategy relates will be consistent with the trends, activities and effects recorded in this dataset.

 The Monitoring Programme has identified that dunes, machair, maritime grasslands and upland habitats such as heathlands are the most sensitive/vulnerable to visitor effects.
 Therefore, the management of visitor movements within these habitats is key for the avoidance of potential effects.